 Pate-keetongu captured the smooth curves of Samus in her Zero Suit.
 You can read more about the thought process behind this creation on the builder’s blog: Cyclopic Bricks.

 Having good photos of your creation is almost as important as the build itself.
-Legohaulic takes us on a step by step tutorial from photographing a creation to putting in the final touches.
+Tyler Clites takes us on a step-by-step tutorial from photographing a creation to putting in the final touches.
 If you want to learn tips to improve the presentation of your creations, this is a great reference.
 You can also check out previous tutorials by Nnenn and Fredo.